 Successful fusion of nuclei is followed by meiosis.

 Compatible fusions have other consequences.
 The fusion of thalli of different genetic background will inevitably also involve the transfer of some cytoplasm.
 Most of the functional genes are carried in the nucleus.
 Thus the basic development and most functions of the cell are determined by the movement of nuclei following compatible interactions.

-Nucleic acid is carried in the nucleus of the cell and the nuclear region of the mitochondria, plasmids in the cell cytoplasm and the mitochondria, and in viruses LINK (note some viruses are constructed from RNA, but we will treat DNA and RNA together here).
+Nucleic acid is carried in the nucleus of the cell and the nuclear region of the mitochondria, plasmids in the cell cytoplasm and the mitochondria, and in viruses LINK (note most viruses are constructed from RNA, but we will treat DNA and RNA together here).
 Whatever the source, the nucleic acid can influence the function of the compartment carrying the nucleic acid.

 Most mitochondria have genes for basic functions of the mitochondria, including ribosomal subunits, tRNAs, and some enzymes.
 Some further genes are shared between the host nucleus and the mitochondria, and these genes vary within the fungi.
 The genome also contains open reading frames which appear in some cases to be mobile and thus transferrable between different isolates.
 The mobile elements may lead to recombination when mitochondria of different strains meet in a compartment.

 Transfer of mitochondria from one thallus to another is uncommon during compatible interactions.
 Transfer is rarely found outside the compartment where the nuclei first meet.
 The nucleus is transferred, but a barrier to cytoplasmic transfer seems effective.
 Transfer of viruses is more common, and the mechanism which enables transfer of viruses but not mitochondria is unknown.
 We know even less about the transfer of mobile genetic elements.